 I found The Cloud Forest (a big greenhouse) particularly interesting.
 It is based on the biodiversity found in Costa Rica, where we visited last year.
 As much as I prefer the real deal, the weather in the greenhouse was considerably better than what we experienced in Costa Rica!
 Michael really appreciated the effort that went into the design of the building, both in its architecture and the story telling.

-Nichole, our friend from California, fancied an adventure.
+Nichole, a friend from California, fancied an adventure.
 So we invited her to come join us in Asia for a couple of weeks.
 She joined us in Singapore and on to our next destination in Indonesia.
 Welcome Nichole, it’s nice to have another girl around!

 The Singapore Flyer (a big Ferris wheel) is iconic to the city landscape.
 We’d never been on any of the ‘big city’ wheels, but for whatever reason felt compelled while in Singers.
 We were lucky enough to get a pod all to ourselves.
 It was such a clear day and the views over the city were magnificent.
 Including, to Michael’s delight, the F1 circuit which was being hosted there a week after we were due to leave.

 From Indonesia we flew to Kuala Lumpur.
 Just for a few days to reset our Indonesian visa before heading off again into Sumatra.
 We were very much tourists here and felt the novelty of being back in a city again after a month in rural Indonesia.
 KL is nice as far as cities go!
 I struggled with the humidity – but thankfully KL has LOTS of shopping malls to help you escape the heat!

 The Petronas Towers are perhaps the most iconic of the KL landscape.
 Standing in at 451.9m they are the highest twin towers in the world.
 We were feeling too poor to go up, so instead we walked around in the sweltering heat, getting annoyed at one another (because we were too hot) and taking lots and lots of photos!
 Winning combination!